BabylonJS/Documentation/content/How_To/WebXR/Introduction_To_WebXR.md

 Thou we always encourage backwards compatibility **We recommend using WebXR directly** and stop using the WebVR experience helper.
 However:

 The latest WebVR Experience helper has a new flag in its init options - `useXR` .
 This will check for XR support and will launch the VR session in WebXR, if possible.
-A working example can be found in <Playground id="#TAFSN0#323" title="WebVR Check for WebXR" description="Simple example of the WebVR -useXR check to create a VR session using WebXR instead." image=""/>
+A working example can be found in <Playground id="#TAFSN0#323" title="WebVR Check for WebXR" description="Simple example of the WebVR -useXR check to create a VR session using WebXR instead."/>

 ``` javascript
 var createScene = function() {